 Street Food in Spain is not so common as eating well is an important part of Spanish life.
-In this part of the world great pride is taken in selecting local products and preparing seasonal dishes.
-So eating on the street or grabbing something quick is not so common in Spain as it is in some other European countries.
+In this part of the world great pride is taken in selecting local produce.
+Local also stick to seasonal dishes.
+Eating on the street or grabbing something quick is not so common in Spain as it is in some other European countries.

 Andalusia tends to do outdoor food when it´s the Feria or on special fiesta days.

 Jacket Potato – Papas Asadas

 Probably one of my favourite Street Food options.
-Spot the old fashioned victorian style ovens on street corners.
+Spot the old fashioned Victorian style ovens on street corners.
 These appear when there is a procession or large crowd expected.
 Usually next to the oven is a stall where they prepare the food.
-Floury pototoes are served with cheese and butter.
+Fluffy potatoes served with cheese and butter.